History of telephone numbers in the United Kingdom: Geographic numbers in Northern Ireland

 A unified code for Northern Ireland of (028) was introduced to replace eight area codes.
 The transition codes for Northern Ireland are shown below.

 The prefixes for existing numbers in Northern Ireland are split up into seven groups, roughly based upon the county in which the main exchange is based.
 The initial digit of each phone number is based on the designated county—for example, the first county alphabetically is County Antrim so numbers in this county start with 2.
 The next county is County Armagh so numbers here start with 3.
 One exception to this is the Greater Belfast area, initial digit 9, which is extended to include each adjacent former STD code area, including the towns of Bangor, (County Down) (91), Lisburn (92), Carrickfergus (93), Antrim (94) and Saintfield (97).

 The encompassed former STD codes at some points extend to over 20 miles from Belfast itself.
 There is a much more complete list in the Big Number Change article.

 The 028 area can be accessed from the Republic of Ireland using either the domestic code 048, or the international prefix 00 44 28.

 National Dialling Only numbers

 Existing National Dialling Only numbers were remapped in each area code.

 Non-geographic, and mobile and pager numbers

 In addition, mobile and pager numbers were all moved into the 07xxx range.
 Pagers moved into 076xx, while personal numbers moved to 070.
-Mobile phone numbers moved into the 077xx, 078xx and 079xx ranges (and more recently, 075xx and 074xx have also been brought into use).
+Mobile phone numbers moved into the 077xx, 078xx and 079xx ranges (and more recently, 075xx, 074xx, 073xx and 071xx have also been brought into use).

-The exception to this was Manx Telecom mobile phone numbers, where the code became 07624 in order to match the 01624 used for landlines.
+The exception to this was Manx Telecom mobile phone numbers, where the old 04624 mobile code became 07624 in order to match the 01624 used for landlines.